Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 Additionally, using `OTPs` here provides an odd protection to `xChaCha20Poly1305`, by making "`known plaintext oracles`" attacks impossible, significantly bolstering `xChaCha20Poly1305` security.

-Additionally, using `OTPs` makes nonce reuses non-fatal, as we already encrypt nonces, the only possible way for an adversary on wire to know a nonce reuse occured, is if user types same message, with same key, with same nonce.
+Additionally, using `OTPs` makes nonce reuses non-fatal, as we already encrypt nonces and change the key every time in a ratchet, the only possible way for an adversary on wire to know a nonce reuse occured, is if user types same message, with same key, with same nonce.

-Even if a ranodmly generated nonce was repeated, and the user does such unlikely thing, the fact plaintext is OTP encrypted, means the adversary would still see different ciphertexts.
+Even if a ranodmly generated nonce was repeated, and the user does such unlikely thing, and implementation has mistakes of reusing same key + nonce, the fact plaintext is OTP encrypted, means the adversary would still see different ciphertexts.
 Making it impossible for them to know if a nonce reuse occured.
 Obviously, this does not mean a nonce reuse wouldn't occur, it just means an adversary wouldn't be able to exploit the fact because to him, is invisible random blobs.

 However, implementations **MUST** still use cryptographically secure `CSPRNG` for nonce generation nonetheless.
 This protection property only protects against the off chance a `CSPRNG` generated nonce gets duplicated.